canonical/ubuntu-cloud-docs/public-images/public-images-reference/artifacts.rst

    * - Example filename
      - ``noble-server-cloudimg-amd64.ova``
    * - Format description
-     - An OVA is a single file distribution of an Open Virtualisation Format (OVF) package.
+     - An OVA is a single file distribution of an Open Virtualization Format (OVF) package.
    * - Use cases
      - OVA files encapsulate an entire virtual machine setup including configuration, disk images and other metadata.
-They are used for easy deployment of virtual appliances across different virtualisation providers such as VirtualBox or VMware.
+They are used for easy deployment of virtual appliances across different virtualization providers such as VirtualBox or VMware.
 You can import an ``.ova`` file into VirtualBox to quickly deploy a pre-configured virtual machine.
 See our how-to guide :ref:`run-an-ova-using-virtualbox` for more information.

 .. _qcow-ref: